pmbot-io/pmbot-docs/src/data/docs/1-core/05-user-settings.md

 # User settings

+User settings allow you to manager settings for your Pmbot account, such as changing your password or disconnecting from all devices.

+<div class="table-of-content"></div>

+## View user settings

 To access user settings:

 1. Click **Settings** in the user dropdown menu at the top right of the UI: